ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 The position of ntuple.Fill() inside the loop structure determines the per-jet structure.
 We modified this basic structure:
-* we insert where to start looping by N_i and how many events to consider by $Nevents_{Max} = N_f - N_i$;
+* we insert where to start looping by `N_i` and how many events to consider by `Nevents_Max = N_f - N_i`;
-* we loop over the events from N_i to the end of the tree, but introduce an external counter $saved_events_counts$ which grows only if the event has been saved; this is the reliable counter!
+* we loop over the events from N_i to the end of the tree, but introduce an external counter `saved_events_counts` which grows only if the event has been saved; this is the reliable counter!
 In fact, if the event is "strange" we don't save any jet, we skip to the next event.
+The loop breaks when `saved_events_counts == Nevents_Max` if the loop has not reached the end of the input file.
 Let's study different cases:
-    - If $nentries - N_i < Nevents_{Max}$ $\implies$ in the file there are less events than required; no error produced, but in stdout will be printed $saved_events_counts$;
+    - If `nentries - N_i < Nevents_Max` $\implies$ in the file there are less events than required; no error produced, but in stdout will be printed the actual number of saved events;
-    - If $nentries - N_i > Nevents_{Max}$ $\implies$ in the file there are exactly $Nevents_{Max}$;
+    - If `nentries - N_i > Nevents_Max` $\implies$ in the file there are exactly $Nevents_{Max}$;
-    - If $nentries - N_i = Nevents_{Max}$ but there are strange events I will have less saved events, no error, but I know from stdout.
+    - If `nentries - N_i = Nevents_Max` but there are strange events I will have less saved events, no error, but I know from stdout.

-Are considered "strange" events those in which the clustering returns njets < 2; in that case we skip the loop.
-If n >= 2 the loop is performed on the first two jets only (the ones having more ENERGY, they're ordered in stage1; the successives not expected: leak in clustering).
+Are considered "strange" events those in which the clustering returns `njets < 2`; in that case we skip the loop.
+If `njets >= 2` the loop is performed on the first two jets only (the ones having more ENERGY, they're ordered in stage1; the successives not expected: leak in clustering).

 ```
 int N_i = atoi(argv[3]); //where to start reading the tree